These candied yams are sliced sweet potatoes with brown sugar and spices baked with orange slices and cinnamon sticks. Easy AND impressive!

 Yams is another word for sweet potatoes, generally a term used in the South.
 Candied yams...well... you can probably figured out that this title promotes an even sweeter, more rich, version of sweet potatoes.

 I love the presentation of this.
-Slicing the potatoes rather than mashing them up, and then garnishing with the cinnamon sticks and orange slices, creates a rather unexpected look for your table.
-And, your guests will be pleased with the refreshing citrus surprise with every bite.
+Slicing the potatoes rather than mashing them up, and then garnishing with the cinnamon sticks and orange slices creates a rather beautiful side dish for your holiday spread.
+Your guests will be pleased with the refreshing citrus surprise with every bite.

 - 1 cup unsalted butter